-Gary and Sue Price’s 1,900 acre 77 Ranch in Navarro County is designed and run to be both economically and environmentally sustainable.
+Gary and Sue Price’s 77 Ranch is designed and run to be economically and environmentally sustainable.
 The Prices do not make a business decision without first considering its environmental impact.

-The 77 Ranch is frequently used as an “Outdoor Classroom” for field days and workshops, which cover topics such as grazing management, utilizing native forages, grassland restoration, and wildlife management.
-The sessions are taught by professionals from government and non-government organizations.
+The 77 Ranch is frequently used as an outdoor classroom for field days and workshops, which cover topics such as grazing management, utilizing native forages, grassland restoration, and wildlife management.

-The 77 Ranch was nominated by TPWD biologist Jay Whiteside.
-The Prices “are passionate about their land ethic and do their best to encourage other landowners, both in and outside of their community, to become more environmentally responsible and better land stewards,” wrote Whiteside, in his recommendation.
+The 77 Ranch was nominated by Texas Parks & Wildlife Department biologist Jay Whiteside, who wrote, the Prices “are passionate about their land ethic and do their best to encourage other landowners, both in and outside of their community, to become more environmentally responsible and better land stewards.”